 Reportedly, Eisold was given publishing and songwriting credits as part of an out-of-court settlement.
 The credits should have been on Fall Out Boy's first disc, From under the Cork Tree.
 Eisold never gave Fall Out Boy permission to use the lyrics he wrote and performed with his old band American Nightmare.

 "Pete Wentz is supposed to be the mastermind of Fall Out Boy," says Eisold's Some Girls bandmate Justin Pearson.
 "But I don't know how much of a mastermind you are if you're just stealing someone else's lyrics."

-Eisold, who now lives in Philadelphia, still tours and records with Some Girls.
+Eisold, who moved Philadelphia, still sometimes toured and recorded with Some Girls.
 Nathan Joyner went on to play with All Leather, Hot Nerds, and Ese' & Zain.
 However, while walking home from work in September 2012, he was hit by a car while crossing Washington Street at Cleveland in Hillcrest.
 His girlfriend and bandmate Alia Jyawook (Hot Nerds, Vaginals, Ana/, Kata) says the police report clocks the car at around 35 miles per hour.
 Joyner suffered life-threatening injuries, including a serious head wound.
 Several local benefits were staged to help him raise money during his lengthy recovery.

 In 2019, Joyner teamed with Eric Paul and Paul Vieira, from Rhode Island band the Chinese Stars, to form a new group, Psychic Graveyard, who debuted a release called Loud As Laughter.
 In early 2022, their only official full-length, Heaven’s Pregnant Teens, was re-issued on vinyl on the Three One G label.